 Escalation System in the Event of a Product Security Incident

 Konica Minolta works to prevent security incidents through secure development and operation processes and to gather and address vulnerability information after launch, but the possibility of problems caused by design bugs and operational oversights or errors is not zero.
 In addition, cyber-attack methods continue to become subtler and more sophisticated, making it nearly impossible to completely eliminate security incidents.

-Konica Minolta responds to market quality issues based on its Market Quality Management Rules.
-In the event of a product or service security incident, it registers information in a Group-wide serious accident report database, the same as when product quality-related issues occur, and immediately sends the information to relevant persons within the company, including the executive officer in charge of quality.
-Information is also sent to the executive officer in charge of IT and to CSIRT, and a company-wide effort is made to quickly recover from security incidents, analyze their causes, and prevent recurrence.
+Konica Minolta responds to market quality issues based on its Group Market Quality Control Rules.
+In the event of a product or service security incident, it registers information in a Group-wide serious accident report database, the same as when product quality-related issues occur, and immediately sends the information to relevant persons within the company, including the Chief Quality Officer.
+Information is also sent to the Chief IT Officer and to CSIRT, and a company-wide effort is made to quickly recover from security incidents, analyze their causes, and prevent recurrence.
 In the unlikely event of a leakage of a customer’s confidential information or personal information due to an incident caused by a product or service, Konica Minolta will apologize and explain the facts to the customer and promptly report the incident to the relevant authorities and organizations.